 Our faculty/staff guide for online course development and teaching can be downloaded from the link below.
 It was last updated February 10, 2014.
-Faculty/Staff Guide to Course Development and Teaching for Online and Distance Learning.

-academic staff are eligible to apply for funds to support conference costs, travel or
+All Distance Learning (DL) faculty and teaching academic staff may apply for funds to cover conference costs, travel or other professional development opportunities.

 B. Grant Amounts and Obligations: